1. GENERAL OFFICE CONDUCT

 c) Notice in appropriate national or regional professional publications providing channels through which competent candidates will be apprised of the position in a public manner.
 Such a notice should contain minimum requirements, the person or office to contact and a deadline for applications;

 d) Cover letters and resumes will be directed to the Director of Human Resources.
-At that time, appropriate affirmative action cards will be sent to the applicants.
+At that time, appropriate application data collection cards will be sent to the applicants.
 Copies of the applications will be forwarded to the appropriate office.

 4) In all cases involving candidates coming from significant distances (500 miles or more), a teleconference interview between members of the committee and the candidate is to be arranged.
 The purpose of such an interview is to evaluate the depth of interest and range of competence of the candidate prior to an invitation to visit on the campus.
 The decision to invite such a candidate is to be made after such a conference and relayed to the candidate by the chairman.